 Teething is commonly over-diagnosed and over-treated by parents.
-Although all babies are different, typically, baby’s first teen erupt around 6 to 10 months of age.
-Your baby’s first teeth are likely to be two in the bottom front row.
+Although all babies are different, typically, baby's first teeth erupt around 6 to 10 months of age.
+Your baby's first teeth are likely to be two in the bottom front row.

 Tell-Tale Signs of Teething

 Your baby's response to teething may vary from extreme discomfort and upset to not even noticing it's happening.
 In addition to being the right age, signs of teething include: